 Suppose a customer wants to review his credit options for financing his three childrens’ college educations?
 Sure you can bring him into the office.
 But you could also conduct the meeting remotely – showing charts that illustrate the customer’s situation and options online while you’re talking.

 Can you imagine how many more customer meetings you might conduct using this technology?
 Can you imagine how many more product sales?
 These are some of the tools that can cement profitable relationships in the years to come.

-They’re also good for cultivating Gen Y customers who are comfortable communicating via iChat.
+They’re also good for cultivating Gen Y customers who are comfortable communicating via online chat.
 What a great way for your bank to connect with an important constituency and begin to make them yours.

-If you think Mobile Banking is just a Gen Y phenomenon or a shrunken version of Internet Banking, think again.
-Everyone has a cell phone – from middle schoolers to seniors citizens.
+If you think mobile banking is just a Gen Y phenomenon or a shrunken version of Internet banking, think again.
+Everyone has a cell phone – from middle schoolers to senior citizens.
 Everyone has banking needs that are unique to cell phones.